HospitalRun/hospitalrun-server/README.md

 ```

 7. Start elasticsearch.
 On debian/ubuntu: ```service elasticsearch start```
 8. Run the setup script for linking couchdb to elasticsearch.
-You will need to specify the username and password for the hosptialrun admin account you created with initcouch.sh in [HospitalRun/frontend](https://github.com/HospitalRun/frontend/blob/master/initcouch.sh):
+You will need to specify the username and password for the hospitalrun admin account you created with initcouch.sh in [HospitalRun/frontend](https://github.com/HospitalRun/frontend/blob/master/script/initcouch.sh):
 ```
-/server/utils/elasticsearch.sh hradmin password
+/utils/elasticsearch.sh hradmin password
 ```

 ##Inventory Import
 There is a utility located under utils/inv-import.js that will allow you to import inventory from a CSV.
 To use it, run the following command
 `node utils/inv-import.js file.csv YYYY-MM-DD`, eg `node utils/inv-import.js file.csv 2015-12-31`

 The date specified will be used as the date that the purchases were received.

 The csv fields that are supported are as follows: